steadfast-collective/statamic-google-maps-autocomplete/README.md

 ## How to Use

-Add the "Taxonomy Metadata" field to a blueprint, and specify the taxonomy it relates to.
+Add the "Google Maps Autocomplete" field to a blueprint.
+You can also select up to 5 countries to limit the autocomplete results to.

 ## Usage within a template
 ```